contactually/airflow-plugins/salesforce_plugin/README.md

 						specified field.
 Ex. ['custom_field__c']
 - `lookup_mapping`      Dictionary used to map lookup fields to respective external ID lookup.
 Ex. {'custom_field__r': 'external_field__c'}
 						Note that lookup fields must be suffixed with '__r' in order to perform the lookup properly.
+- `sql_params`			Allows for parameterization of SQL according to sqlalchemy docs;
+        				e.g. 'WHERE id = :id' in SQL and pass {'id': 1} will parameterize :id as 1